Kotlin/coroutines-examples/kotlin-coroutines-informal.md

 fun sendEmailAsync(emailArgs: EmailArgs): Future<EmailResult>
 ```

-As a matter of style, it is a good practise to add `Async` suffix to such method names, because their
+As a matter of style, it is a good practice to add `Async` suffix to such method names, because their
 parameters are no different from a blocking version and it is quite easy to make a mistake of forgetting about
 asynchronous nature of their operation.
 The function `sendEmailAsync` starts a _concurrent_ asynchronous operation
 and potentially brings with it all the pitfalls of concurrency.
 However, languages that promote this style of